These are the main categories of coffee grinders you’ll find on the market in 2024:

 - Manual – Hand grinders are an affordable investment that can be the gateway to enjoying coffee grinding.
 That’s because you have complete control of the grind setting.
 They’re also convenient because of their size and portability.

 - Electric – They are easy to use and require less time and effort than manual coffee grinders.
 A high-quality electric coffee grinder is useful if you fancy drinking coffee daily, especially espresso.
+Here are some great electric burr grinders.

 Flat Burr Grinders